-House Bill 5148 would authorize the application of stickers or decals to a driver's license to indicate that the licensee had designated a patient advocate.
-It would also the license to authorize the inclusion of a statement that the licensee carried an emergency medical identification card.
 House Bill 5266 would authorize the application of stickers or decals to a state personal identification card to indicate that the cardholder held an emergency medical information card or had made certain provisions for end of life care.
 Terminating curative care for a patient is extremely difficult to justify absent a clear indication from a patient (or authorized representative) that the patient supports such action.
-Despite their sincere wishes to respect patients' preferences, medical personnel-particularly those providing emergency health care services-consistently report difficulty determining whether their patients have exercised certain options that would help clarify what their wishes are, where medical information and other information pertaining to their wishes can be found, and who is authorized to speak on their behalf.
-An advance directive, designated advocate, or do-notresuscitate order is only effective if it is readily accessible.
-A driver's license or a state personal ID card would be a logical place for an individual to be allowed to indicate that he or she held an emergency medical information card or had made certain other provisions for the end of life.
+Despite their sincere wishes to respect preferences, medical personnel particularly those providing emergency health care services-consistently report difficulty determining whether their patients have exercised certain options that would help clarify what their wishes are, where medical information and other information pertaining to their wishes can be found, and who is authorized to speak on their behalf.
+An advance directive. designated advocate, or do-not-resuscitate order is only effective if it is readily accessible.
+A state personal identification card would be a logical place for an individual to be allowed to indicate that he or she held an emergency medical information card or had made certain other provisions for the end of life.
 Just giving people the option to do so could encourage them to think about such issues.
-Moreover medical personnel would know that the license or ID card could provide such information and would thus look for such a card when treating an individual who is unconscious or legally incompetent.
+Moreover medical personnel would know that the identification card could provide such information and would thus look for such a card when treating an individual who is unconscious or legally incompetent.
 This would help ensure that a patient's wishes were followed.

-Moreover, permanently adding the \$1 service fee to the \$6 state ID card fee would allow the secretary of state's office to cost-effectively maintain the digital ID card program.
+Moreover, continuing to add the \$1 service fee to the \$6 card fee allows the Secretary of State's office to cost-effectively maintain the digital state personal identification card program.
 Without the additional dollar per card, the office is concerned that it would have to eliminate the use of digital photos and bar codes.

-One unintended consequence of allowing people to indicate on a driver's license or a state ID card that they carried an emergency medical information card or had made certain provisions for end of life care may be that medical personnel who do not look for or find the card, for whatever reason, could be held liable for forgetting or failing to do so.
+One unintended consequence of allowing people to indicate on a state ID card that they carried an emergency medical information card or had made certain provisions for end of life care may be that medical personnel who do not, for whatever reason, look for or find the card, could be held liable for forgetting or failing to do so.
 While everyone agrees that it makes sense to make such information as accessible as possible, medical personnel are already under a great deal of pressure in situations where patients are unconscious or legally incompetent, and it would be wrong to contribute to this pressure.